sociology of people’s names

 sociology of gender

-In 2002, I was awarded (with C. Pole and T. Edwards) funding from the Economic and Social Research Council/Arts and Humanities Research Board for a study entitled ‘New Consumers?
+I have had funding (with C. Pole and T. Edwards) from the Economic and Social Research Council/Arts and Humanities Research Board for a study entitled ‘New Consumers?
 Children, Fashion and Consumption’.

 Other funded research projects I have worked on include a study of women in families of three generations, an evaluation of a careers initiative aimed at schoolgirls, an evaluation of a hospital discharge scheme for elderly patients, and a literature review of young people’s labour market experiences.